 Prof. Jamar is the Associate Director of the Howard Intellectual Property Program (HIPP).
 Prof. Lateef Mtima is the HIPP Director.
 HIPP addresses the relationship between intellectual property and social justice and works to improve the opportunities for HUSL students to enter IP practice.
 HIPP performs its mission in a number of ways including supporting relevant scholarship, involving HUSL students in IP courses and issues, designing the IP curriculum, sponsoring student internships, CLE instruction in IP to practicing attorneys, and advocacy on IP issues with a significant social justice component.
 Professor Jamar has made a number of professional presentations and has published articles in the area of international human rights and IP.

 Another significant project to which Prof. Jamar contributed was the Howard University commemoration of the 50th anniversary of Brown v.
 Board of Education.
-Prof. Jamar was a member of the Brown@50 Planning Committee and is the webmaster and lead author for the content on the Brown@50 website.
+Prof. Jamar was a member of the Brown@50 Planning Committee and was the webmaster and lead author for the content on the website created for that project.

 Prof. Jamar's scholarly work is wide ranging.
 HIs more

 recent work has concentrated on various aspects of

 relationship to international human rights; copyright in

 the social networking context; the relationships among

 empowerment; and the importance of a social justice

 His most recent major project is writing a coursebook,